jhumelsine/jhumelsine.github.io/_posts/2024-05-25-design-process.md

 [UML Class Diagrams](https://jhumelsine.github.io/2021/06/22/uml.html#class-diagrams) is how I visualize object-oriented (OO) code.
 But it’s more than that.
 It’s how I visualize the domain model.
 UML Class Diagrams do a great job of representing __IS-A__ and __HAS-A__ relationships between domain concepts.
 This occurred to me [When I realized how to use them]( https://jhumelsine.github.io/2021/06/22/uml.html#when-i-realized-how-to-use-them) to model behavior from requirements without concern of an implementation.
 I was using [Object-Modeling Technique](https://en.wikipedia.org/wiki/Object-modeling_technique) (OMT) at the time, the predecessor to [Unified Modeling Language](https://en.wikipedia.org/wiki/Unified_Modeling_Language) (UML).
 The concepts are consistent in both with their main differences being notation.

 I start my process with UML Class Diagrams to understand the domain model, its domain elements, and their relationships.
-The design transform almost seamlessly into a design of OO classes.
+The design transforms almost seamlessly into a design of OO classes.

 ## The Process Should Work for You, Not You for the Process
 I worked on a massive waterfall-based project many years ago where we were required to create complete designs including: